Grilled Aloha Chicken and Pineapple

 Instructions

-• Grill the chicken for about 5 minutes on the first side with the lid closed, then flip it.
-Cook for an additional 4 to 5 minutes on the second side or until the chicken is fully cooked through.
+• Grill the chicken for about 5 minutes on one side, then flip it, cooking for another 4 to 5 minutes until it’s fully cooked.
+Rotate the pineapple occasionally until caramelized.

 Notes